Pithoragarh To Mansarovar: All about the new route

 Suggested Read – Kailash Mansarovar Yatra from Uttarakhand

-So far, there have been two routes taken to Kailash Mansarovar, both in the Pithoragarh district of Uttarakhand.
-The new route being constructed, however, involves three sections all put together.
+So far, there have been two routes to Kailash Mansarovar in the Pithoragarh district of Uttarakhand.
+The new route under construction comprises three sections: ( Pithoragarh to Kailash Mansarovar distance)

 Pithoragarh to Kailash Mansarovar distance

 The Darchula–Lipulekh road is an extension of the Pithoragarh to Tawaghat road that originates from Ghatiabagarh, traverses the 80km between these points, and ends at Lipulekh Pass.
-Altitudinal changes on this stretch of the road may be experienced—it rises from mere 6000 feet to 17,060 feet.
+Altitudinal changes on this stretch of the road may be experience.
+It t rises from a mere 6000 feet to 17,060 feet.

-Once the construction is complete, pilgrims for Kailash Mansarovar can travel up to the China border in vehicles and avoid the difficult 90 km trek.
+Once the construction is complete, pilgrims for Kailash Mansarovar can travel up to the China border in vehicles in order to avoid the difficult 90 km trek.